process-analytics/bpmn-visualization-js/docs/contributors/supported-typescript-version.md

 Update the `typesVersions` attribute in the `package.json` file.
 This attribute is central.

-Run the automatic tests from the `test/typescript-support` directory: `npm test`.
+Run the automatic tests from the `test/typescript-support` directory (see the [typescript-support README](../../test/typescript-support/README.md)).
 They should fail as they are currently using a too old TypeScript version.

 Update the TypeScript version in the `package.json` file and run the tests again.
 They should now succeed.